 However, the silver lining lies in the emergence of solutions tailored to address this very concern.
 One of these solutions is a product called ‘Pubby,’ a promising platform designed to bridge the gap between writers and the coveted reviews they are striving to receive.

-In this article, we take a deep dive into who Pubby are, what they do and ultimately if they are worth consideration for self publishing authors facing this common problem.
+In this article, we take a deep dive into who Pubby are, what they do, and ultimately if they are worth consideration for self publishing authors facing this common problem.
+I’ve provided my overall rating below, then you can dive into the sections that are of most interest to you.

 This Pubby review contains: